adamsitnik/adamsitnik.github.io/_posts/2017-06-26-Value-Types-vs-Reference-Types.md

 } // end of method C::Method
 ```

-If there is no constraint the instance can be anything: value or reference type.
+If the method is not generic, there is no constraint and the instance can be anything: value or reference type.
 In case it's value type, the JIT performs boxing.
-This generic constraint is a clear signal for JIT that `T` is a value type, so it can avoid boxing.
+When the method is generic, JIT compiles a separate version of it per every value type.
+Which prevents boxing!
+How does it work?

 JIT handles value types in a different way than reference types.
 Operations, like passing to a method or returning from it are the same for all reference types.
 We always deal with pointers, which have single, same size for all reference types.
 So JIT is reusing the compiled generic code for reference types because it can treat them in the same way.
 Imagine an array of `objects` or `strings`.
 From JITs perspective, it is just an array of pointers.
 So the array's indexer implementation will be the same for all reference types.